Portsmouth Spousal Support Attorneys

 Consult with an Experienced Lawyer at Our Firm

-At Kozak, Davis & Renninger, P.C., we are focused on providing results-oriented representation.
+At Kozak & Davis, P.C., we are focused on providing results-oriented representation.
 If you are going through a divorce and need assistance determining how to negotiate your spousal support agreement, we can help.
 With over 30 years of combined experience, we are dedicated to our clients’ success – no matter how complex the issue at hand.
 Whether you need to create, modify, or enforce a spousal support agreement, consider us your legal advocates.

 ” - Former ClientThis is a very caring law firm.
 After going through a 3 year custody battle it's been nice having someone on our side.